vinsensiusalbert/al-folio/_pages/about.md

 _In all my work, I endeavour to make life better for everyone._

-I work as a Lead Data Scientist at Grab in Singapore, solving industry challenges in the field of supply chain and deliveries, driving Southeast Asia forward.
+I am currently a Data Science Manager at Grab in Singapore, solving industry challenges in the field of supply chain and deliveries, driving Southeast Asia forward.

 Prior, I received my PhD from the Department of Industrial Systems Engineering & Management (ISEM), National University of Singapore (NUS) as a recipient of the NUS Research Scholarship.
 My research interest is in the ﬁeld of supply chain, logistics, and optimisation, employing a combination of operations research and simulation methods.